«Previous Next»

 “At the insistence of my son, I also took the horn,” says Zook.
 “I installed everything on a frame fabricated from an old trailer house hitch.”

 He picked up used hydraulic wheel motors and hydraulic controllers from salvage.
-The valve bank was one his father had salvaged, and drive controllers were off a Case IH tractor.
-The seat was from an old lawn mower.
-The lift cylinder was from a surplus center.
+The valve bank was one his father had salvaged, and the drive controllers were from a Case IH tractor.
+The seat was from an old lawn mower, and the lift cylinder was from a surplus center.

 Zook also installed a control diverter for a speed control.
 Maximum speed for Harold is about walking speed, 4 to 5 mph.